Searching files with filters

 When users perform a search on the search bar in the Drive, the search reach is limited to the files in the folder or subfolder that is open now.

-For example, If the user is currently inside a folder called 'Updated images' and uses the search bar to search for a keyword 'Installation'.
+For example, If the user is currently inside a folder called 'Updated images' and uses the search bar to search for the keyword 'Installation'.
 Then all the files in that 'Updated images' folder are searched and, the relevant search results are listed.

 How can I perform a search across all the files on Drive?